luc-tielen/debugger-hs/README.md

 - Python code can end up interleaved in the GDB code, making it complicated really quickly.
-- No problem accessing variables between GDB and Python.
+- Accessing variables between GDB and Python can get complicated too.

 Besides that, also some things in GDB don't work as expected, such as commands that behave differently inside a user-defined command ("define"), which can lead